simpleanalytics/next/README.md

 import withSimpleAnalytics from "@simpleanalytics/next/plugin";

 const nextConfig: NextConfig = withSimpleAnalytics({
+  // Optional, defaults to process.env.SIMPLE_ANALYTICS_HOSTNAME
-  domain: process.env.VERCEL_PROJECT_PRODUCTION_URL!, // Shuould be set to the domain of your Next.js application.
+  hostname: process.env.VERCEL_PROJECT_PRODUCTION_URL!, // Shuould be set to the domain of your Next.js application.
   nextConfig: {
     /* the rest of your Next.js config */
   },